Don't Drive Impaired!

 In the event of an emergency, call 911.

 Don't Trust Your Vehicle Navigation System/GPS

 Vehicle Navigation Systems and GPS units may provide inaccurate information, sending drivers the wrong way on one-way roads or leading them to dead ends in remote areas.
 Please see Directions for more information!

 Other Travel Tips

-- Dress comfortably according to the weather. (very hot, humid in summer and bitterly cold during the winter)
+- Dress comfortably according to the weather; summers are hot and humid and bitterly cold during the winter.

 - Wear walking shoes.